FLEX College Prep® Terms of Use

 Education

-• Stanford University – MSc in Materials Science & Engineering
+• Stanford University – MA in International Comparative Education

 Areas of Specialization

-• Students seeking admission to highly selective schools
+• Students seeking admission to highly selective school

 How to Answer UC Personal Insight Questions